Drilling engineer

 Search postgraduate courses in offshore engineering.

-Given the international nature of the work, basic knowledge of foreign languages may be an asset.
+Given the international nature of the work, foreign language skills could be an asset.

 Skills